phuoc-dang01/phuoc-dang01/README.md

 ## Hi there 👋

-I’m a PhD student at New Jersey Institute of Technology, happy with work under the supervise of Prof. Amy K. Hoover.
+I’m a PhD student at New Jersey Institute of Technology, happy to work under the supervise of Prof. Amy K. Hoover.
 I am "on the pipeline" to find an optimization algorithm that facilitate the co-evolving process of problem and solution population at the same time (or iterative).

 Have a good day!